narang99/narang99.github.io/_posts/2025-03-20-bazel-docker-run.md

 If you have used bazel, chances are, you are using it to generate your docker images.
 There are two rules which enable this: [rules_docker](https://github.com/bazelbuild/rules_docker) and [rules_oci](https://github.com/bazel-contrib/rules_oci)
 `rules_docker` is no longer maintained, it does not support the Bazel 8 module system.
 Due to this, at qure.ai, we had to migrate our `rules_docker` implementations to `rules_oci`.
 A fundamental blocker is the lack of support of `container_run_and_commit` and friends (equivalent to `RUN` inside a `Dockerfile`).
 This blog post describes the rule implementation which was ported from `rules_docker` with minor patches (its a very basic and rough implementation, without any toolchains support).
-Note that the code in this blog is not exhaustive (it lacks cleanup and is closer to pseudocode)
+Note that the code in this blog is not exhaustive (it lacks cleanup and is closer to pseudocode).
+You can find the full code at [my github repo](https://github.com/narang99/oci_container_run_and_commit)

 > A `RUN` instruction is fundamentally non-hermetic (it can have unintended side-effects [like making internet calls] which bazel has no way of knowing about).
 It does not fit well with bazel's philosophy of deterministic package building.
 This is the main reason `rules_oci` does not provide `container_run_and_commit`.
 You should always look at alternative solutions before using this rule :)